- What is an EDRMS?

 This standard applies to all NSW Government departments, statutory bodies and shared service providers.

 EDRMS can be purchased through the ICT Services Scheme.
-Licences may be purchased through Contract 607 – ICT Software Agreement or, in the absence of a Whole of Government contract, through direct negotiation with the provider under the Procure IT 3.1 framework.
+Licences may be purchased through Contract 607 – ICT Services Agreement.
 For more information, please contact the NSW Procurement Service Centre.

 Any EDRMS procured must, as a minimum, be able to manage records in accordance with the requirements of the Standard on Records Management.